Edmund of Abingdon: Archbishop of Canterbury

-In 1233 came the news of Edmund's appointment, by Pope Gregory IX, to the Archbishopric of Canterbury.
+In 1233 came the news of Edmund's appointment, by Pope Gregory IX, to be Archbishop of Canterbury.
 The chapter had already made three selections which the pope had declined to confirm.
 Edmund's name had been proposed as a compromise by Gregory, perhaps on account of his work for the crusade.
 He was consecrated on 2 April 1234.

 Before his consecration Edmund became known for supporting ecclesiastical independence from Rome, maintenance of the Magna Carta and the exclusion of foreigners from civil and ecclesiastical office.
 Reluctant to accept appointment as archbishop, Edmund was persuaded when it was pointed out that if he refused, the Pope might very well appoint a foreign ecclesiastic.
 He chose as his chancellor Richard of Wich, known to later ages as St Richard of Chichester.

 In the name of his fellow bishops Edmund admonished Henry III of England at Westminster, on 2 February 1234, to heed the example of his father, John of England.
 A week after his consecration he again appeared before the king with the barons and bishops, this time threatening Henry with excommunication if he refused to dismiss his councillors, many of them foreign, and particularly Peter des Roches, Bishop of Winchester.
 Henry yielded, and the favourites were dismissed, Hubert de Burgh (whom they had imprisoned) was released and reconciled to the king and soon the archbishop was sent to Wales to negotiate peace with Llywelyn the Great.
 Edmund's success, however, turned the king against him.

 Edmund was valued by the local people for his teaching, preaching, study, and his prayer; but his uncompromising stand in favour of good discipline in both civil and ecclesial government, of strict observance in monastic life, and of justice in high quarters brought him into conflict with Henry III, with several monasteries, and with the priests of Canterbury cathedral.
 He claimed and exercised metropolitan rights of visitation, this was often challenged and he had to resort to litigation to maintain his authority, not the least with his own monastic chapter at Canterbury.

 In 1236, with the object of emancipating himself from Edmund's control, the king asked the pope to send him a legate.
 On the arrival of Cardinal Odo in 1237 the archbishop found himself thwarted and insulted at every point.
 The politically significant marriage between Simon de Montfort and Henry's sister Eleanor, which Edmund had pronounced invalid, was ratified at Rome upon appeal.
 The king and legate upheld the monks of Canterbury in their opposition to Edmund's authority.
 Edmund protested to the king, and excommunicated in general terms all who had infringed the liberties of Canterbury.
 These measures had no impact, and the pope could not be moved to reverse the legate's decisions.
 Edmund complained that the discipline of the national church was ruined by this conflict of powers, and began to consider retirement.